The Ultimate Guide to Convert Your Website to A Mobile App

 Apps also are just better made for mobile devices.
 They have better access to standard device inputs like swiping and pinching, which also makes the experience better for the user.

 The importance of a great mobile UX can’t be overstated.
-UX became the most important brand differentiator in 2020, and it’s not getting any less key in 2021.
+UX became the most important brand differentiator in 2020, and it’s not getting any less important in 2023.

 Another reason to convert a website into an app is that apps tend to drive more loyalty.
 This is because of the aforementioned improved UX, and the fact that apps self-select for your most loyal users in the first place.